-Heather Lyu, M.D. is a surgical resident at Brigham and Women’s Hospital, and a second year Clinical Informatics Fellow at Partners Healthcare (2017-2019).
+Ellen Kim, M.D., M.P.H., is a Radiation Oncologist at Brigham and Women’s Hospital and a first year Clinical Informatics Fellow at Mass General Brigham (2020-2022).

-David Rubins, M.D. is a hospitalist at Brigham and Women’s Hospital and a second year Clinical Informatics Fellows at Partners Healthcare (2017-2019).
+Nicole Benson, M.D., is a Child and Adolescent Psychiatrist at McLean Hospital and a second year Clinical Informatics Fellow at Partners Healthcare (2019-2021).

-He attended Washington University in St. Louis Medical School and completed his Internal Medicine residency at Brigham and Women’s Hospital.
+David attended Washington University in St. Louis Medical School and completed his Internal Medicine residency at Brigham and Women’s Hospital.
 During residency, he helped develop and operate multiple websites and residency-specific applications for scheduling purposes.
-He is interested in Electronic Health Record development and reducing cognitive overload through user interface redesign and improved EHR training modules.
+He is interested in Electronic Health Record development, clinical decision support, and reducing cognitive overload through user interface redesign and improved EHR training modules.

 William Gordon, M.D., M.B.I.
 (CI 2018)